jcrd/sessiond.org/man/sessiond.1.md

         An integer value added to the backlight's current brightness.

-    Returns the new brightness value.
+    Returns the new brightness value or an error if unable to set brightness.

 ### PROPERTIES